FROM: 4 weeks: £1095 | 6 weeks: £1495 | 8 weeks: £1895 | 10 weeks: £2295 | 12 weeks: £2695

 Thank you very much for all your help prior to departure, and please pass on my thanks to Sam and Augustine who made the whole experience in Malawi one I will remember for a very long time.
 It was also great the way that NAV facilitated the weekend excursions, and I had some amazing times at the weekends, including Augustine’s wedding in Zomba – certainly a once in a lifetime experience!
 Thanks again for the incredible month which I had, in a country which I certainly hope to return to!

 I thoroughly enjoyed every aspect of the work, it has been the best experience of my life to date and I am happy that I had the chance to make a difference.
 I enjoyed the lifestyle and living in Malawi, the people and the places I have seen and the things I have done on the projects that have made people happy.

 I really enjoyed my project work.
 The combination of sports and teaching was just perfect.
 The children in Nkope are just amazing!
 I enjoyed working with the large groups in my first week.
 The games we played with them were just amazing.
 I also enjoyed the soccer matches against the village team.
 It’s just a pity that we lost both times!

 A very nice experience, I would do it again if possible.
 I enjoyed seeing the smiling kids everyday and playing football with the village team.

-The Lake Malawi Teaching Volunteer Project has a start, or arrival, and departure date every second week on a Monday.
+The Lake Malawi Teaching and Sports Volunteer Project has a start, or arrival, and departure date every second week on a Monday.

 You should arrange your flights to arrive into and depart from Lilongwe Airport for the set dates.